loophp/nix-php-composer-builder/templates/basic/README.md

 Features of this flake template include:

-- A default flake development shell with PHP, Composer, PHPStan, PHPUnit, and Psalm.
+- A default flake development shell with PHP, Composer, GrumpPHP, PHPStan, PHPUnit, and Psalm.
 If you're using `direnv`, it will be automatically loaded.
   Otherwise use it with: `nix develop .`
 - The `satis` flake package provided as example on how to bundle a PHP application.
 - The `satis` flake application provided as example.
 Use it with: